All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Meaningful Name: Her name comes the national symbol of the French republic, and her Red Baron is taken from Eugène Delacroix's "Liberty Leading the People".
 Fittingly, she has an artistic theme and saved her comrades before they were taken to Impel Down.

-- Mid-Battle Tea Break: Miss Goldenweek manages to control Luffy and force him to have a picnic tea with her.
+- Mid-Battle Tea Break: Miss Goldenweek manages to control Luffy and force him to have a picnic tea with her while Zoro, Nami and Vivi are stuck in Mr. 3's deadly trap.

 - More Deadly Than the Male: Bounty-wise, she is actually above her partner Mr. 3, even if she's not a better fighter.